naninovel/docs/docs/guide/characters.md

 Then download and import Naninovel's [Spine extension package](https://github.com/Naninovel/Spine/raw/main/NaninovelSpine.unitypackage).

 Spine character prefab used as the resource for the implementation should have a `Spine Controller` component attached to the root object.
-Appearance changes from naninovel scripts commands (such as `@char`) are routed to the controller's `On Appearance Changed` commands similar to [generic implementation](/guide/characters.md#generic-characters).
+Appearance changes from naninovel scripts commands (such as `@char`) are routed to the controller's `On Appearance Changed` events similar to [generic implementation](/guide/characters.md#generic-characters).
 You can handle the events as you wish; for example, use Spine's `SetAnimation` method or invoke a trigger in Unity's animator controller.

 ![](https://i.gyazo.com/6a2772a3e4137413a7c1587788c54c41.png)